 The sound of the bagpipes called us to the corner where she died and marched us through the streets of Santa Cruz to our destination: Camouflage, her store.

 There must have been a couple hundred people – I think we stretched for a mile.
 This horrendous murder hit me kind of hard.
-The way she was killed – random, violent, horrific – kind of took me back to my dad and stepmom’s murder.
+The way she was killed – random, violent, horrific – took me back to my dad and stepmom’s murder.
 Both events shared those traits.

 The crowd was soothing and peaceful.
 It’s always interesting to walk alone and drift in and out of other people’s conversations.
 Overhearing memories of Shannon, discussions of the crime, talk of being hungry and what a nice day it turned out to be.